zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If no server returned for _group_ element from _groupingConfig_ array then it will throw this warning message.
+  If No server was found in this War _group_ then it will throw this warning message.

   **Action:**

-  Review the warning message and check for the _group_ element to fix the error
+  No action is required

 ### ZWED0074W